Picosure, a new revolution in facial rejuvenation with U.S. technology read more…

 The duration of a Melasma treatment depends upon the area, the extent of pigmentation and the type of treatment.
 The average treatment time ranges from five minutes to an hour.

-Melasma may worsen after a Melasma Laser treatment and an IPL treatment due to the heat generated by both procedures.
+Melasma may worsen after a Melasma Laser treatment due to the heat generated by both procedures.

 The chances of skin irregularities after a Melasma Peel and a Melasma Laser treatment are minimal.